frontity/wp-plugins/plugins/frontity-headtags/readme.txt

 = Is this plugin compatible with Yoast SEO plugin?
 And with All in One SEO? =

-Yes!
-It is compatible out of the box with most of the SEO plugins, and Yoast SEO and All in One SEO plugins have already been tested.
+Yes, it works with both Yoast SEO and All in One SEO plugins.
+We actually plan to make it compatible with most of the WordPress SEO plugins.
+If you test it with any other plugin, kindly let us know whether it works or not so we can update the list.

 == Changelog ==